The Earth Is Flat? Check Wikipedia

 It's an interesting turn of events for Wikipedia, which, as Davis acknowledges, has had a bad rap in academic circles as the lazy student's substitute for real research.

-"When I first started going to academic conferences, people would hide and say, 'Don't let my department chair see me,' " talking to you, says Davis.
+"When I first started going to academic conferences, people would hide and say, 'Don't let my department chair see me talking to you,' " says Davis.
 She added that Wikipedia should only be a starting point for a university-level research paper.

-But if you want to check what shape the earth is, it's a pretty reliable source.
+But if you want to check what shape the Earth is, it's a pretty reliable source.

 A version of this story originally ran on NPR Ed in February.